-In general, new operator is used to create objects, but if we want to decide type of object to be created at runtime, there is no way we can use new operator.
-In this case, we have to use newInstance() method.
-Consider an example:
+In general, the new operator is used to create objects, but if we want to decide the type of object to be created at runtime, there is no way we can use new operator.
+In this case, we have to use the newInstance() method.

-Class.forName() method return class Class object on which we are calling newInstance() method which will return the object of that class which we are passing as command line argument.
+Output Explanation: forName() method returns the class ‘Class’ object on which we are calling newInstance() method which will return the object of that class that we are passing as a command-line argument.

-InstantionException will occur if the passed class doesn’t contain default constructor as newInstance() method internally calls the default constructor of that particular class.
+- InstantionException will occur if the passed class doesn’t contain the default constructor as newInstance() method internally calls the default constructor of that particular class.

-IllegalAccessException will occur if we don’t have access to the definition of specified class definition.
+- IllegalAccessException will occur if we don’t have access to the definition of the specified class definition.

 Related Article: Reflection in Java